10 Congressional races where Asian Americans could make a difference

 Pureval has raised $3.5 million compared to Chabot’s $1.5 million.
 The district voted for Trump over Clinton, about 51 percent to 44 percent.

-Pureval’s campaign has faced accusations of unlawfully spending money from a state campaign for Pureval's Congressional race as well as accusations that a staff member infiltrated his opponent’s campaign, according to WLWT.
-Pureval has said he received legal advice regarding his campaign spend, WLWT reported, and would return that money if the spending was found to be wrong.
+Pureval’s campaign has faced accusations of unlawfully spending money from a state campaign for Pureval's congressional race as well as accusations that a staff member infiltrated his opponent’s campaign, according to WLWT.
+Pureval has said he received legal advice regarding his campaign spending, WLWT reported, and would return that money if the spending was found to be wrong.

 Texas’ 22nd Congressional District